laurent2207/autoInstallPackages/README.md

 # autoInstallPackages
 Function to check whether you have the needed packages installed, if not then the function will install them.
+**NOTE:** This function will only work with packages available via CRAN!

 ### Explaination of the function's code
 The function uses a character vector.
 This vector will contain the names of the packages which will be used throughout the script.